-Please note, the site is currently undergoing some updates.
-Some of the images may be oversized.
+Please note, the site is currently undergoing some updates, including troubleshooting the search functions above.
 We apologize for any inconvenience.

 Thomas Paine’s Common Sense inspired American colonists toward revolution, but what did the British think of his words?